Gibbon Forest Coffee

 About the project

-The Arakan Mountains, a landscape of global and national priority for biodiversity conservation, hosts one of the world’s highest densities of the endangered Western-hoolock Gibbon (Hoolock hoolock), as well as many other threatened species.
-Gibbons in particular are dependent on primary tropical forests, which are traditionally cleared for rotational agriculture.
+The Arakan Mountains, a landscape of global and national priority for biodiversity conservation, host one of the world’s highest densities of the endangered Western-hoolock Gibbon (Hoolock hoolock), as well as many other threatened species.
+Gibbons in particular are dependent on primary tropical forests, which are traditionally cleared for shifting cultivation.

 Coffee farmers from the Arakan Mountains with Gibbon coffee